 Because ORM is based on natural language and a specialised predicate logic, and while the diagram is useful, clicking on the constraint and letting ORM-based software express the meaning of the constraint in natural language is priceless.

-Verbalisations in Boston
+ORM Verbalisations in the Boston Conceptual Modelling Software

 Business analysts can develop models in ORM and have the requirements of a system expressed in natural language.